BirdeeHub/ExampleKotlinPluginLoader/README.md

 You will need a copy of JDK 17.
 The kotlin runtime is in the jar.

+It can load any number of classes that implement MyPlugin that are defined inside .jar and .class files.

-It can load .jar and .class files from file or directory that contain a class that implements MyPlugin
+It can load them from file or directory and they can be in java or kotlin

+It can also close them individually or all at once, and contains various useful reference functions

-This was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.
+It was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful